 Download CSV File

-Venture Capital research firm CB Insights shows the year-over-year (YoY) growth in the number of deals over the last five years was 25.01% in Nova Scotia, compared to only 17.24% in Canada overall.
-However, the YoY growth in funding was 4.04% for Nova Scotia, and 11.85% for Canada.
+Venture Capital research firm CB Insights shows the year-over-year (YoY) growth in the number of deals over the last five periods (from 2015-16 to 2019-20) at 28.59% in Nova Scotia, compared to only 15.43% in Canada overall.
+However, the YoY growth in funding over the same periods was -0.69% for Nova Scotia, and 11.88% for Canada.

 Quarter | Canada | Nova Scotia |